-As part of our Domestic Value and Focused Value strategies' investment process, Ariel emphasizes a company's management, its board and its activities.
-We view proxy voting as an extension of our core research and engagement efforts.
-As such, Ariel integrates material ESG issues into its proxy voting decisions consistent with Ariel's fiduciary obligation to clients.
-Furthermore, we strive to invest with management teams who show integrity, candor, and foster open and honest communication with their shareholders.
-Accordingly, it is generally our policy to give considerable weight to the recommendation of a company's management on any issue, including but not limited to instances in which we engage in direct dialogue with management.
+Ariel views proxy voting as an extension of our core research and engagement efforts.
+As such, Ariel integrates all material issues, including sustainability-related factors, into its proxy voting decisions consistent with Ariel's fiduciary obligation to clients.
+In general, Ariel considers a company's past performance and track record to ensure appropriate accountability and incentivize future improvement.
+Ariel looks for companies with high quality leadership teams, as represented by their industry experience, and their management of material issues, including sustainability-related issues, that impact their businesses.
+Furthermore, Ariel strives to invest with management teams who show integrity, candor, and foster open and honest communication with their shareholders.
+Accordingly, it is generally Ariel's policy to give considerable weight to the recommendation of a company's management on any issue, including but not limited to instances in which Ariel engages in direct dialogue with management.